Methods

 Multi-anvil press

 A multi-anvil press allows for the synthesis of a large amount of sample at 0-28 GPa.
 Two 1100-ton multi-anvil presses are available at ASU (PI: Leinenweber).
 Four more presses are being installed at FORCE (Facility for Open Research in a Compressional Environment), ASU.
 A 6000-ton press will allow us to study petrology of the Earth's lower mantle and alloying at the Martian core.
 A 1500-ton DIA type press will enable large-volume experiments to the pressure conditions of the lowermost mantle.
-Recent examples: Kulka et al. (2020, Minerals), Chen et al. (2020, Am Min).
+Recent examples: Kulka et al. (2020, Minerals) and Chen et al. (2020, Am Min).

 Dynamic compression